 I’m going to walk you through the process step-by-step.

-How to make a Snapchat Geofilter
+How to create a new geofilter on Snapchat

 - Go to create.snapchat.com and click on "Create Filter"

 - Either upload your own design or use Snapchat's templates to create a filter

 - Submit, and wait for your confirmation email